Mojang/ore-ui/react-facet/docs/getting-started.md

 yarn add @react-facet/core @react-facet/dom-fiber
 ```

-Note that if you want to use the [DOM Components](api/dom-components) you will need to install those separately:
+Note that if you want to use other [packages](api/packages), such as the [DOM Components](api/dom-components), you will need to install them separately:

 ```sh
 yarn add @react-facet/dom-components